zc-alexfan/hold/docs/arctic.md

 After the step above, you'll reach a page to upload prediction results.
 Choose upload and select the Bi-CAIR (bimanual category-agnostic interaction reconstruction) task for submission.
 If it is your first attempt, try to submit the `arctic_preds.zip` from our HOLD baseline to the server side works.
 This should yield to similar numbers as in the leaderboard.
 Once you tested that this zip file works, you can try with your own `arctic_preds.zip` file.
 The evaluation time may vary based on the task and number of requests.
 You'll see the results in a table, which can be downloaded as a JSON file by clicking "evaluation result".

 To avoid excessive hyperparameter tuning on the test set, each account can only submit to the server for 10 successful evaluations in total every month.
-For the ECCV24 competition, we allow more attempts and please email `zicong.fan@inf.ethz.ch` if you ran out of attempts.
+For the HANDS competition, we allow more attempts and please email `zicong.fan@inf.ethz.ch` if you ran out of attempts.